World Teachers’ Day 2021 is on Tuesday, 5 October 2021.

 The Prize is generously supported by Sheikh Hamdan Bin Rashid Al-Maktoum of the United Arab Emirates.

-The prize amounts to the US $300,000, which is equally divided between the three winners.
+The prize amounts of US $300,000, which is equally divided between the three winners.
 The winners are selected by an International Jury.

 The Prize will be awarded for the sixth time at a ceremony of World Teachers’ Day at UNESCO Headquarters in Paris on 5 October 2020.